 Many comments were received at the workshop regarding the increase in required information resulting from this rule.
 Also, many participants were concerned about where and how current copies would be obtained.
 We agree that we are recommending an increase in information maintained by the utility.
 However, we believe much of the language contained in the rules is duplicated in every tariff.
 Our goal here is to strip duplicative language from the tariffs and reference the appropriate rules.
 We believe that it will be easier for utilities to maintain a simplified tariff and the current copies of rules and statutes.
 In addition, this should be simpler for the customers to understand.

+The industry voiced strong opposition to the recommended requirement that system and territory maps be maintained at their main in-state business offices and expressed concern about where and how they would obtain current copies of Rule Chapters 25-9, 25-22, and 25-30, as required by this rule.
+Staff agreed at the special agenda to eliminate the requirement to maintain maps and to add a provision that the Commission will provide current copies of the rules and Chapter 367, Florida Statutes.
+This change has been made.

 25-30.255 Measurement of Service for Water Utilities - We recommend adding the requirement that individual water meters be placed for each separate occupancy unit of certain new establishments for which construction is commenced after January 1, 1994.
 This requirement is supported by the Water Management Districts (WMDs) and DER.
 The Commission is also recommending legislation that requires the same thing as this rule.